FREQUENTLY ASKED QUESTIONS

 2. When are the assignments due?

-All of the assignments (weekly quizzes, pre and post course surveys, peer assessment and participation checks) must be completed by the end of the course, which is currently set quite far into the future - 30 June 2016 by 11:00pm UTC (to find out the day/time where you are, see time zone converter).
+All of the assignments (weekly quizzes, pre and post course surveys and participation checks) must be completed by the end of the course, which is set for 27 September 2016 by 23:30 UTC (to find out the day/time where you are, see time zone converter).
+Please note that the debunking peer assessment assignment that will be opened in Week 6 of the course will have a series of tasks to be completed prior to the end of the course.
+More information about these due dates can be found in the Debunking Activity section of the course.

 3. How can I check my current grade in the course?